Free-tier limit page

 What changes with a local tool

 Delete My Tweets is built for deeper one-time cleanup.
-Instead of hoping a free SaaS tier is enough, you run the deletion locally and keep the archive, session, and job control on your own machine.
+Instead of hoping a free SaaS tier is enough, you run the deletion locally and keep the session and job control on your own machine.

 Frequently Asked Questions